-Considering the inevitable costs of setting up and running a business and the time constraints of those involved, many SMEs and startups understandably sometimes drag their heels when it comes to Intellectual Property (IP) law and deciding to register a trademark to protect their brand.
+Considering the inevitable costs of setting up and running a business and the time constraints of those involved, many small and medium businesses as well as startups understandably sometimes drag their heels when it comes to Intellectual Property (IP) law and deciding to register a trademark to protect their brand.

 You can read here why we believe trademark registration is generally so invaluable.
 Unlike things like filing company accounts, trademark registration is not mandatory and so often gets left to the backburner.
 Does this really matter and should there be an urgency to filing a trademark sooner rather than later?

 If you are ultimately looking to get trademark protection in not just the UK but in the whole of the EU, the answer is yes!